surajkr/active-directory-java-native-headless-v2/README.md

 endpoint: AAD v2.0
 ---

-# Java Console application letting users sign-in with Username/password to call Microsoft Graph API
+# Java console application letting users sign-in with username/password to call Microsoft Graph API

 ## About this sample

 ### Overview

-This sample demonstrates how to use MSAL4J to:
+This sample demonstrates how to use Microsoft Authentication Library for Java to:

 - authenticate the user silently using username and password.
 - and call to a web API (in this case, the [Microsoft Graph](https://graph.microsoft.com))